railwayapp/docs/src/docs/guides/variables.md

 #### Local development

 Using the Railway CLI, you can run your code locally with the environment variables configured in your Railway project.

+- Ensure that you have the Railway CLI installed and linked to your project
+- In your terminal, execute `railway run <run command>` -> for example, `railway run npm run dev`

-Check out the [CLI guide](/guides/cli#local-development) for the appropriate commands.
+Check out the [CLI guide](/guides/cli#local-development) for more information on using the CLI.

 ## Import Variables from Heroku